5 Tips to Create eCommerce Product Videos that Drive Sales

 So if you want more people to watch your videos to completion, and buy your products, keep your videos very short.

 92 percent of mobile users watch videos on mute, so add subtitles.
 When you use subtitles it can increase the view completion rates of your videos.
 And although adding subtitles to eCommerce product videos seems like a lot of work there are plenty of tools outs there that can simplify the process.

 Take Screencast-O-Matic’s video editor, for example.
 This platform “listens” to video dialogue and automatically overlays it as subtitles on the video.

 Make your branding appear bigger

 While creating videos, it’s important to brand them with your logo, slogan, or both.
 It’s a great way for people to recognize your brand.

 If you don’t have a logo, you can create one for free with Zyro.

-Logos and slogans are also a useful way to establish yourself as a brand when connecting with a potential customer.
+Logos and slogans in eCommerce video marketing are also a useful way to establish yourself as a brand when connecting with a potential customer.

 Highlight important areas

 Draw attention to the most important parts of your video by using overlay elements and other design features.
 Showcasing certain clips helps the most important parts stand out, and optimizes the video for mobile and desktop viewing.
 If you’re unsure as to where to start with your video editing, look to Screencast-O-Matic again for guidance.